-The Miami Valley Regional Planning Commission (MVRPC) in partnership with the Dayton Development Coalition (DDC) will hold a virtual Public Participation Meeting to present a DRAFT of the Dayton Region Economic Development Strategy, the comprehensive economic development strategy for the region.
+October 14, 2021 The virtual Public Participation Meeting will be held on November 4, 2021, at 5:00 p.m. partnership with the Dayton Development Coalition (DDC) will hold a virtual Public Participation Meeting to present a DRAFT of the Dayton Region Economic Development Strategy, the comprehensive economic development strategy for the region.